 The financial statements are prepared on a going concern basis, under the historical cost convention except for the revaluation of certain financial assets and liabilities to fair value.
 All financial information is presented in Canadian dollars, except per share amounts or as otherwise noted.
-The Company has elected to present the net income (loss) and comprehensive income (loss) in a single financial statement titled Consolidated Statements of Comprehensive Income (Loss).
+The Company has elected to present the net income (loss) and comprehensive income (loss) in a single financial statement titled consolidated statement of comprehensive income (loss).